timschott/timschott.github.io/_posts/2019-01-15-text-cleaning-post.md

 **```orlando<-orlando[orlando.start:orlando.end]```**

 After this, **`orlando`** is a vector containing each line (literally, each line exactly as it appears) of your text file, in my case, Woolf's *Orlando*.
-This can be surprising the first time you inspect your vector since it obviously does not connect multiline sentences.
+This can be surprising the first time you inspect your vector since it obviously does not connect multi-line sentences.
 More on that later.

 ##### Remove periods in proper acronyms and abbreviations